A young white girl with Down Syndrome in a backpack and a light blue dress.

 • monitor school performance and ensure students are getting a quality education;

-• help higher education students manage their student loans;
+• help higher education students access funding for their education and manage their student loans;

-Destroying ED will harm students with disabilities and their families.
-It will weaken and prevent the enforcement of key disability and civil rights laws and reduce critically needed resources.
+Destroying ED harms students with disabilities and their families.
+It weakens and prevents the enforcement of key disability and civil rights laws and reduces critically needed resources.

 The drastic changes to education by the current Administration and some members of Congress will significantly impact historically marginalized communities.